 “At 15 degrees…the neck sees 27 pounds,” said WebMD.
 “At 45 degrees, it sees 49 pounds, and at 60 degrees, it’s 60 pounds.
 That’s 60 pounds of weight stress on muscles and nerves that are meant to handle 10–12 pounds of stress, and that much load can do a lot of damage over time.”

-That pressure can cause discomfort as well as neck injuries such as from bending your neck too far back at a hair salon’s shampoo bowl.
+That pressure can cause discomfort as well as neck injuries such as bending your neck too far back at a hair salon’s shampoo bowl.

 How does age relate to text neck pain?